-Even though it may take a little while for your shelter dog to get used to his new home, that doesn't mean you should put off starting an obedience program.
-On the contrary, regular training sessions can help get him into a routine.
+Even though it may take a little while for your shelter dog to get used to its new home, that doesn't mean you should put off attending an obedience program.
+On the contrary, regular training sessions can help get dogs into a routine.

 Starting a training program can also help you to establish boundaries for your dog right from the beginning.
-Starting an obedience class sets him up for good behavior, and makes it easier for him to become a happy and healthy member of your family!
+An obedience class sets the dog up for good behavior and makes it easier for it to become a happy and healthy member of your family.
 Remember, dogs are most at ease when they know the rules.
-Dogs crave structure and predictability, so training your new dog properly from the start is one of the best things you can do for him.
+Dogs crave structure and predictability, so training your new dog properly from the start is one of the best things you can do for your new pet.

 You may encounter a few behavioral snags with a rescue dog.
 Here are the most common issues you and your dog may experience while settling in:

 - Bonding: Though training should begin immediately, you also want to take it at a pace that your dog is comfortable with.
 Some dogs may not be ready for a formal obedience class right away and you may find it better to work on bonding with your dog at home for the first few weeks.
 You can still employ basic training techniques without the help of a professional trainer.